 Our Talk 4 Writing has started with some of our Oxford reading Tree stories.
 This week we have introduced the story "The Haircut".
 All classes have set up a hairdressing salon to enable the children to really embed the story through role play.
 After half term we are also going to intorduce the Elmer stories and begin to develop story writing skills.

-This theme is all about making the children excited about reading!
-We read lots of the children's favourite stories, such as The Gruffalo and Winnie the Witch.
+This theme is all about letting the children find out about different festivals and celebrations during the Autumn period.
+We read lots of the children's favourite stories, such as The Gruffalo and Winnie the Witch etc. as well as reading non-fiction books about celebrations such as Diwali.
 We encourage the children to celebrate their reading at home, by bringing in favourite books or pictures of themselves reading in exciting places.

 As Christmas approaches we learn about the Christmas story and prepare to perform our nativity for the parents.
 In Talk 4 Writing, we focus on the Christmas story.